peterjpxie/REST_API_Test_Framework_Python/README.md

 ## HTML Report
 For HTML report generation, we are using [pytest-html](https://pypi.org/project/pytest-html/) which is simple and effective.

 Other alternatives to generate **fancier** HTML reports are [Allure](https://github.com/allure-framework) and [reportportal](https://reportportal.io/installation).
-Note these report frameworks are heavy, espcially reportportal.
+Note these report frameworks are heavy, especially reportportal.